Why a peat compost ban is a good thing

 But there are other very good reasons to leave peat bogs untouched.
 They are thriving ecosystems which get destroyed and aren’t replaced in any sensible way.
 Then there’s the climate-change factor.
 The carbon content in peat is enormous.
 When you dig out peat and allow it to oxidise, all the carbon dioxide is released into the atmosphere, which contributes to global warming.

-Surprisingly, it is gardeners, not commercial growers, that use most peat compost.
-The main reason is that there are millions of gardeners and they tend to use big pots and window boxes, so the volume of compost needed is very high, whereas commercial growers tend to raise young plants in small pots.
+Surprisingly, it is gardeners, not commercial growers, that use the most peat compost.
+The main reason is that there are millions of gardeners.
+They tend to use big pots and window boxes, so the volume of compost needed is very high, whereas commercial growers tend to raise young plants in small pots.

 Full statistics on peat usage haven’t been published since 2015, but those can still give an idea of the scale of use: in 2011 peat accounted for 62 per cent of the total market, which fell to 52 per cent in 2015.
 Commercial nursery consumption fell from 72 per cent in 2011 to 64 per cent in 2015.
 Around 58 percent of compost brought home by gardeners in 2011 was peat.

-The RHS is almost entirely peat free.
-We’re about 99 per cent.
-There’s a tiny amount we need for growing carnivorous plants and many people have tried to find a peat-free alternative but they are not offered commercially, to the best of my knowledge.
-But my soil science colleagues at RHS Wisley are going to launch a research project into that, so we can finally replace that tiny but annoying fraction.
+The RHS is almost peat free and aims to be entirely peat free by 2025.
+There’s a tiny amount we need for growing certain tricky plants, including carnivorous ones.
+Many people have tried to find a peat-free alternative but they are not offered commercially, to the best of my knowledge.
+But my soil science colleagues at RHS Garden Wisley are going to launch a research project into that, so we can finally replace that tiny but annoying fraction.

 Check the label